 Not all of the alcohol is used by the bacteria, so kombucha will always contain trace amounts of alcohol.
 Since most of the sugar added at the start of brewing is eaten up by the SCOBY, kombucha is a relatively low-calorie, low-sugar beverage in its natural state.
 However, many brands mix in fruit juice and additional sugars that can bring its calorie content up to 150-200 calories per 16-ounce bottle.

-3 Ways to stay hydrated this Summer:
+3 Ways to Stay Hydrated:

 - Load up on veggies and fruits.
 They naturally contain water content as part of their plant make up.
 Top hydrating sources include cucumber, watermelon, and oranges.

 - Drink half of your weight in ounces of water per day.
 And no, that coffee doesn’t count.

 - Replace 16oz of straight up water with a fermented beverage, such as kombucha, and add a little effervescence to your day.